Projects Around Town

 This permitting and funding authorization process began in 2020 and is expected to take about 12 months to complete.
 The bidding process for a contractor to perform the work will follow.
 Once a contractor has been selected, construction is expected to take about six weeks.

-Traffic light at intersection of San Carlos and Estero Boulevards
+Traffic signal at intersection of San Carlos and Estero Boulevards

-A new traffic signal is scheduled to be constructed in 2021 at the intersection of San Carlos and Estero Boulevards.
+Construction on a new traffic signal at the intersection of San Carlos and Estero Boulevards is scheduled to start on August 16, 2021, and be complete by the end of the year.
 At the January 11, 2021, Town Council meeting, authorization was given to the Town Manager to award the traffic signal project to Ajax Paving Industries of Florida, LLC.
 The Local Agency Program (LAP) through the Florida Department of Transportation is the funding source for this project that is estimated to cost $776,511.

 Times Square Redesign